gizzmo123456/Simple-Unity-Node-Editor/README.md

 - - [x] Count
 - - [x] input/output pin count

+- [ ] Add snaping and grid
+- [ ] Add Zoom

 # BUGS:
 - [x] Can only have one Node Editor instance active at a time
  Since all need to be draw in 1 set of StartWindow and EndWindows
  and they must all have a unique ID
 - - [x] Give all windows a unique ID
 - - [x] Apply position offset to all node positions ect...
-- [F] Fixed input positions in node graph
+- [x] Fixed input positions in node graph
-- [F] Fixed NodeConnectionData inputPin_startPosition not updateing
+- [x] Fixed NodeConnectionData inputPin_startPosition not updateing

 - [x] Fix node outputs using itself for pin size it should use the node that it is connecting to.
 - [ ] Finish applying LockNodesInPlaymode.
 It might be worth moving this in to the node data.